 Dubai isn’t all about skyscrapers and sand dunes.
 Situated on the edge of the Arabian Gulf, this multitasking UAE destination is also a beachgoer’s paradise.
 With idyllic weather from October to May, Dubai’s pristine beaches have become one of its major drawcards.
-Take your pick of family-friendly stretches with gentle waves, private clubs with pampering on tap, and top spots for surfing and watersports in our guide to the 10 best beaches in and around Dubai.
+Take your pick of family-friendly stretches with gentle waves, private clubs with pampering on tap, free things and top spots for surfing and watersports in our guide to the 10 best beaches in and around Dubai.

 Tips on Visiting Dubai’s Beaches

 While the dress code is more relaxed on Dubai’s beaches than other areas of the city, this is not the place to bust out your thong bikini.
-Opt for a swimsuit that offers more coverage (board shorts, one pieces and regular bikinis are fine), and remember to cover up before you leave the sand.
+Opt for a swimsuit that offers more coverage (board shorts, one-pieces, and regular bikinis are fine), and remember to cover up before you leave the sand.
 And ladies, topless sunbathing is a serious no-no.

 Summer and the beach go hand in hand, right?
 Well, not so much in Dubai, when summer temperatures (June to September) hover around 110 F/43 C. If beach days are a priority for your Dubai holiday, book your stay for the cooler months.